Slide 1

 Animals - Nature Spots App

-Plants spotted by Franz
+Plants spotted by A Mile of Sky

 Plants - Nature Spots App

-Freshwater spotted by Baiba
+Animals spotted by Tidofelder

 Animals - Nature Spots App